State and Local Climate and Energy Program

 - Utilities can earn a fair return on their investment

 This "PUC 101" presentation (PDF) (23 pp, 756 KB) describes opportunities for air offices and others to understand and participate in PUC decisions.
-NARUC is the national association that represents state public utility commissioners, offering state PUC contacts from around the country and information resources on utility regulatory topics.
+The National Association of Regulatory Utility Commissioners (NARUC) is the national association that represents state public utility commissioners, offering state PUC contacts from around the country and information resources on utility regulatory topics.

 State Energy Offices (SEOs) are responsible for encouraging energy-related economic development and minimizing the environmental impact of that development.
 The activities of SEOs vary widely, depending upon a state's resources and objectives.